Census Bureau announces new ‘target date’ of Oct. 5 to finish 2020 Census count

 “If you can’t be sure, make a guess, then call the supervisor, who will follow up and make a guess.
 This goes against what my Enumerator training advised.
 I was told to never look in mailboxes, peek in windows, or make any assumptions.”

-The battle over the census end date comes after the government had initially requested that Congress approve the Oct.
-31 deadline and then abruptly changed it to Sept.
-30.
+The battle over the census end date comes after the government had initially said that because of delays caused by the coronavirus pandemic it needed until Oct.
+31 to finish the count.
+It also requested that Congress approve a four-month delay in the statutory deadline for delivering the data for apportionment, from Dec.
+31 to April 30.

+The House approved the date change in its relief bill, but the Senate had not yet done so when early last month the government abruptly changed the count’s end date to Sept.
+30 and said the data would be delivered by the end of December, while President Trump would still be in office regardless of the election outcome.

+The reversal came days after Trump said the government should exclude undocumented immigrants from being counted for Congressional representation, in a memo that sparked several lawsuits.
+Last week a three-judge panel blocked that, and the government appealed to the Supreme Court.

-Kristen Clarke, president and executive director of the Lawyers’ Committee for Civil Rights Under Law, which is arguing the case, said, “At the end of the day we will prevail.
+Kristen Clarke, president and executive director of the Lawyers’ Committee for Civil Rights Under Law, which is arguing the case in California, said, “At the end of the day we will prevail.
 The bureau has yet to provide a rationale that establishes that ending the response period early will produce an accurate census.”

 Terri Ann Lowenthal, a census expert who is on both the Connecticut and Stamford Complete Count committees and advises several cities throughout the country on census operations, said, “The confusion over when counting operations will end is making it difficult for hundreds of thousands of census ‘partners’ to plan final get-out-the-count activities . . .
 The constantly shifting plans and clear concern about the consequences for census accuracy already are undermining confidence in the results, even before there are any final numbers.”